 Key Features of the Radial saw

 The size of the blade matters since it determines the thickness of the material you will be cutting.
-Before you start operating your saw, you need to run it at the maximum speed before making cuts.
+Before operating your saw, you need to run it at the maximum speed before making cuts.
 It prevents blade binding and ensures you a risk-free start.
-If there is a blockage on the blade, make sure you switch off the machine before taking it off.
+If the blade has a blockage, switch off the machine before taking it off.

-When you are setting up for work, make sure that the table you are using is wide enough to accommodate the saw.
+When setting up for work, ensure that the table you use is wide enough to accommodate the saw.
 Overhanging the saw compromises your work.

 The Dayton radial saw has a 1hp motor that produces 3,400 rotations per minute.
-The rip capacity is 31-1/2inch, and it makes crosscuts at 45 and 90 degrees.
-The powerful motor cuts through hardwood, making easy crosscuts and miter cuts.
-The rip capacity of the Dayton is 31 ½ inch, and the crosscuts range up to 161/2inch at 90degrees and 11 ¾ inches at 45 degrees.
+The rip capacity is 31-1/2inch, making crosscuts at 45 and 90 degrees.
+The powerful engine cuts through hardwood, making easy crosscuts and miter cuts.
+The rip capacity of Dayton is 31 ½ inches, and the crosscuts range up to 161/2inch at 90degrees and 11 ¾ inches at 45 degrees.
 The Dewalt Dw728 radial arm saw has a 300mm blade that makes 2,800 rotations per minute.
 It uses an induction motor that makes accurate cuts.

 Consider your workspace before you purchase your saw.
 An industrial workshop utilizes heavy-duty saws that are immobile.
 Even if they are mobile, you will not have to move them.
 However, activities that require mobility need a compact-sized saw.

 Working on wood materials means you have to deal with dust production.
 Consider your workplace and the possible volume of dust to be collected.
 Dust blowers are ideal for heavy-duty tasks.
 Saws come with dust ports compatible with dust bags, dust canisters, or vacuums.